kubocd/kubocd-infra-sa/clusters/CLUSTERS.md

 # kubo6

-Auto bootstrap cluster to test kubauth (only kit, no kubauth-server)
+Auto bootstrap cluster to be used for kubauth-doc

 # kubo7